 Winner by 5%

-EBSCO Information Services rates % lower than ProQuest on Leadership Culture Ratings vs ProQuest Ratings based on looking at 277 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Are your company's goals clear, and are you invested in them?" and "How would you rate your CEO?".
+EBSCO Information Services rates % lower than ProQuest on Leadership Culture Ratings vs ProQuest Ratings based on looking at 284 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What do you like best about the leadership team?" and "Is your company invested in your career growth?".

-EBSCO Information Services rates % lower than ProQuest on Compensation Culture Ratings vs ProQuest Ratings based on looking at 177 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Are you satisfied with your Benefits?" and "Why do you feel undervalued and what would make you feel better about your compensation?".
+EBSCO Information Services rates % lower than ProQuest on Compensation Culture Ratings vs ProQuest Ratings based on looking at 180 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What is the best part about your compensation package?" and "Are you satisfied with your stock/equity compensation?".

 Team Culture Ratings vs ProQuest